 3. What are the Benefits of Cervical Pillows?

-Since cervical pillows are designed to properly support and align both the head and neck, they help you get a better and more restful sleep, can prevent reoccurring neck pain or headaches, help you heal after surgery or other severe injuries like whiplash, and can correct posture related strains.
+Since cervical pillows are designed to properly support and align both the head and neck, they help you get a night of better and more restful sleep, can prevent reoccurring neck pain or headaches, help you heal after surgery or other severe injuries like whiplash, and can correct posture-related strains.
 With so many benefits, there is no reason not to try a cervical pillow!

 4. What are the Differences Between Cervical Pillows?

-The cradle type pillow helps to distribute the weight of your head evenly, to relieve any pressure or strain on your neck and to fully align the spine.
+The cradle-type pillow helps to distribute the weight of your head evenly, to relieve any pressure or strain on your neck, and fully align the spine.
 This design also keeps your air passages aligned with your spine and can prevent chronic snoring.